 Even though caching is automatically disabled in WP Rocket when running on Kinsta, the “Clear cache” option in the WP Rocket menu is now synced up with the Kinsta environment.
 If you clear your WP Rocket cache, it actually clears your Kinsta cache instead.
 Or you can clear your Kinsta cache from the top right-hand side of the admin bar.

-If you change something on your WordPress site, such as installing a plugin or update, you might see a warning from WP Rocket.
+If you change something on your WordPress sites, such as installing a plugin or update, you might see a warning from WP Rocket.
 The Clear cache button here now clears the Kinsta cache.

 Finally, if you click on the main “Clear Cache” button from the WP Rocket dashboard, this also clears the Kinsta cache.